Christoph Waltz: Career

 On his return to Europe, Waltz found work as a stage actor, making his debut at the Schauspielhaus Zürich.
 He also performed in Vienna, Salzburg, Cologne and Hamburg.
 He became a prolific television actor in the years 1980 to 2000.
 In 2000, he made his directorial debut, with the German television production Wenn man sich traut.
 In 1990, he played Dr. Hans-Joachim Dorfmann in the British TV series The Gravy Train opposite Ian Richardson.
 The show is a story of intrigue and misdeeds set in the offices of the European Union in Brussels.
 In 2007, Waltz narrated the audiobook of Robert Sapolsky's German version of A Primate's Memoir, Mein Leben als Pavian.

 In Quentin Tarantino's 2009 film Inglourious Basterds, Waltz portrayed SS-Standartenführer Hans Landa, also known as "The Jew Hunter".
 Clever, courteous, multilingual—but also self-serving, implacable and murderous—the character of Landa was such that Tarantino feared he "might have written a part that was un-playable".
 Waltz received the Best Actor Award for the performance at the 2009 Cannes Film Festival and received acclaim from critics and the public.
-In 2009, he began sweeping critics' awards circuits, receiving awards for Best Supporting Actor from the New York Film Critics Circle, the Boston Society of Film Critics, Los Angeles Film Critics Association, as well as Best Supporting Actor awards at the Golden Globes and the Screen Actors Guild Awards.
+In 2009, he began sweeping critics' awards circuits, receiving awards for Best Supporting Actor from the New York Film Critics Circle, the Boston Society of Film Critics, Los Angeles Film Critics Association, as well as Best Supporting Actor awards at the Golden Globes and the Actor Awards.

 The following month, he won the BAFTA for Best Supporting Actor, and won the Academy Award for Best Supporting Actor.
 Tarantino acknowledged the importance of Waltz to his film by stating: "I think that Landa is one of the best characters I've ever written and ever will write, and Christoph played it to a tee.
 It's true that if I couldn't have found someone as good as Christoph I might not have made Inglourious Basterds".